MystenLabs/sui/doc/src/learn/cryptography/sui-intent-signing.md

 let signature = Signature::new_secure(&intent_msg, signer);
 ```

-Here is an example in Typescript:
+Here is an example in TypeScript:

 ```typescript
 const intentMessage = messageWithIntent(